 - Also, 59% of finance and accounting professionals say that by 2020, data science and analytics skills will be required in the industry.
 (Business Higher Education Forum, 2017)

-- Even More, an increasing number of firms are prioritizing accountants who have knowledge on data science and analytics rather than those who only know core accounting.
+- An increasing number of firms are prioritizing accountants who have knowledge of data science and analytics rather than those who only know core accounting.
 (Journal of Accountancy, 2018)

-- Also, 75% of C-level accounting executives believe data mining and new analytical technologies will surely impact the accounting industry.
+- 75% of C-level accounting executives believe data mining and new analytical technologies will impact the accounting industry.
 (ACCA, 2016)

 From data input to processing, accounting can be tedious.
 So it makes sense for many companies to use technology to optimize their operations.
-However, while accounting software has undoubtedly grown in the past few years, it has yet to become the norm for all businesses worldwide.
-This is because many companies are still on the fence about using software solutions due to the challenges related to its implementation.
+However, while the use of accounting software has undoubtedly increased in the past few years, it has yet to become the norm for all businesses worldwide.
+This is because many companies are still on the fence about using software solutions due to the challenges related to implementation.

-- 66% of companies in the United Kingdom are at risk due to mismanaging accounting paperwork.
+- 66% of companies in the United Kingdom are at risk due to the mismanagement of accounting paperwork.
 (The Accountancy Partnership, 2018)

-- It takes at least 5 days for companies to retrieve accounting documents.
+- It takes at least five days for companies to retrieve accounting documents.
 (The Accountancy Partnership, 2018)

 - 64% of small businesses in the US spend $1,000 annually on tax preparation.
 (NSBA Tax Survey, 2018)

-- Besides, 26% of US companies take up to 10 hours per year in order to handle tax-related duties while 40% claim it can add up to 40 hours per year.
+- 26% of US companies take up to 10 hours per year to handle tax-related duties, while 40% claim it can add up to 40 hours per year.
 (NSBA Tax Survey, 2018)

 - Also, 69% of CFOs rely on spreadsheets to build reports.
 (The Future of Financial Reporting Survey, 2017)

-- Some businesses don’t use accounting software due to security issues (38%), high cost of programs (35%), and the long period of time required to learn a software (18%).
+- Some businesses don’t use accounting software due to security issues (38%), high cost of programs (35%), and the long period of time required to learn to use a software (18%).
 (Viewpost)

 The implications of these accounting software statistics are clear: the future of accounting is headed towards technological adoption.
 Meaning, you will eventually have to bid farewell to your good old spreadsheet-based accounting processes to reap the benefits of accelerated AI-powered operations.
 So, despite the obstacles to user adoption, it is important to keep up with the times by understanding how to leverage new innovations in the industry.

-If you have yet to make use of SaaS for accounting, you might want to start checking out reliable accounting software providers.
-Be sure to pay attention to what kinds of accounting tools each vendor offers as well as what functionalities are included in their subscription packages.
-This includes choosing accounting software designed for Mac, if device deployment is a factor for you.
+If you have yet to make use of SaaS for accounting, you might want to start checking out reliable accounting software companies.
+Be sure to pay attention to what kinds of accounting tools each vendor offers, as well as what functionalities are included in their subscription packages.
+These include choosing accounting software designed for Mac, if device deployment is a factor for you.
 This way, you will know if you are getting the best value for your money.